Young Research Advisers

 - Our FRAG members have worked on a range of internal and external projects and proposals.
 Some recent activities have included:

 - Considering findings from research on possible links between child outcomes and maternal mental health;

 - Advising on a research proposal on Adversity Related Injury (young people admitted to hospital following an injury relating to self-harm, drug or alcohol misuse or violence) and discussion of a trial of humanistic counselling in schools;

 - Parents and carers acting as members of the steering committee for large scale research on humanistic counselling in schools;

 - Testing the design and use of surveys and topic guides about reading in foster families.

 Sounds interesting?
 Join us!

-Alternatively if you’d like to explore how the YRAs or FRAG can help you and your research, please contact Enver Solomon, director of External affairs.
+Alternatively if you’d like to explore how the YRAs or FRAG can help you and your research, please contact Gayle Munroe, Head of Research.